 The Board remains committed to engaging actively with the shareholders of the Corporation.
 Meetings are held regularly between our executive officers and institutional shareholders.
 On a quarterly basis, we hold a conference call with the investment community to review the financial and operating results of the quarter.
-Our executive officers and other members of senior management are regularly invited to speak at broker-sponsored industry investor conferences.
-All these presentations are accessible to our shareholders on our website at BCE.ca.
+Our executive officers and other members of senior management are regularly invited to speak at brokersponsored industry investor conferences.
+Documents related to these events are accessible to our shareholders on our website at BCE.ca.